UMEssen/FHIR-PYrate/README.md

 df_constraints={"code": ("http://loinc.org", "loinc_code")}
 ```

-This function also uses multiprocessing, but differently from before, it will investigate the rows
+This function also uses multiprocessing, but differently from before, it will process the rows
 of the DataFrame in parallel.

 #### [`bundles_to_dataframe`](https://github.com/UMEssen/FHIR-PYrate/blob/main/fhir_pyrate/pirate.py)

-The two functions described above return a list of `FHIRObj` bundles which can then be
+The two functions described above return a generator of `FHIRObj` bundles which can then be
 converted to a `DataFrame` using this function.

 The `bundles_to_dataframe` has three options on how to handle and extract the relevant information